Tigrayans: Music

 In the modern era, the release of albums like Éthiopiques, Vol. 5, part of the 1970s Éthiopiques series, an album entirely devoted to Tigrinya music featuring both Tigrayan and Eritrean artists whose work blended traditional forms with emerging modern arrangements, played a notable role in bringing Tigrinya music to wider audiences.

 Afterwards, singers like Kiros Alemayehu rose to national prominence, further helping to popularize Tigrinya music in a largely Amharic-speaking Ethiopian music industry during the 1970-80s.
 Meanwhile, people like Gebretsadik Woldeyohannes, Eyasu Berhe, Abebe Araya or to a lesser extent Amir Dawud became renowned for their patriotic and emotionally resonant songs, many of which reflected themes of struggle, unity, and sacrifice.
-In more recent years, artists such as Aziz Hagos, Ataklti Hailemichael, Abraham Gebremedhin, Eden Gebreselassie, Solomon Haile, Amanuel Yemane, Mahlet Gebregiorgis, Ephrem Amare or Dawit Nega were celebrated for their sophisticated fusion of traditional Tigrayan melodies with modern instrumentation, appealing to audiences across generations.
+In more recent years, artists such as Aziz Hagos, Ataklti Hailemichael, Abraham Gebremedhin, Eden Gebreselassie, Solomon Yikunoamlak, Anbessa Tekle, Mahlet Gebregiorgis, Ephrem Amare or Dawit Nega were celebrated for their sophisticated fusion of traditional Tigrayan melodies with modern instrumentation, appealing to audiences across generations.

 Contemporary Tigrayan music is disseminated through radio, television, weddings, diaspora concerts, and online platforms, sustaining its popularity among younger generations both at home and abroad.